Stucco Repair Protocols: Fixing Cracks and Spalls Like a Pro

 Structural integrity keeps the water out; texture matching keeps the HOA happy.

-Feathering: The secret to an invisible patch is "feathering" the edges.
-We use wet sponges to thin the new material out onto the old wall, blurring the transition line.
+- Feathering: The secret to an invisible patch is "feathering" the edges.
+We use wet green sponge floats to intentionally thin the new wet material out onto the old dry wall, blurring the transition line so there is no "scar."

 5. Color: The Final Step

-New stucco is highly alkaline and lighter in color than old, weathered stucco.
+New cement stucco is highly alkaline and will always dry drastically lighter in color than the old, weathered stucco next to it.

-The Fix: We recommend Fog Coating or painting the entire wall corner-to-corner.
-Spot painting a patch rarely works because the new texture absorbs light differently than the old texture.
+The Fix: We highly recommend Fog Coating or painting the entire wall section corner-to-corner.
+Trying to "spot paint" a 2-foot patch rarely works because the new fresh texture absorbs light differently than the old dirty texture, leaving a visible square.

-If we are applying new stucco over existing masonry (without cutting it out), we must use a chemical bonding agent (like Weld-Crete).
-Old concrete is thirsty; it will suck the moisture out of new stucco, causing it to "flash dry" and fall off.
+If we are applying new stucco directly over existing masonry or concrete (without cutting it out), we must use a chemical liquid bonding agent (like Weld-Crete).
+Old concrete is extremely thirsty; it will aggressively suck the moisture out of the new stucco, causing it to "flash dry" and fall off.
 The bonding agent acts as a glue to prevent this.

 Conclusion: Restoration, Not Just Repair